Ashes (Embrace song): In popular culture

 On 14 August 2014, Reading F.C. fans chose "Ashes" as their official club anthem.

 "Ashes" can be heard in the film Kingsman: The Golden Circle (2017), where it is implied that Embrace are headlining the Pyramid stage at Glastonbury Festival.

+The song was included on the soundtrack of the 2005 video game FIFA 06.

-The instrumental version of the song was used in BBC's Match of the Day Goal of the Month segment for the 2004-05 season.
+The instrumental version of the song was used for the Goal of the Month segment in BBC's Match of the Day during the 2004–05 season.